No booking fees on the app

 Leicester to Birmingham International train travel guide

-Travelling by train from Leicester to Birmingham International is efficient and offers a scenic and comfortable experience.
-With frequent departures from Leicester, you can reach Birmingham International in just 1h 11m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Leicester to Birmingham International is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Leicester, you can arrive at Birmingham International in just 1h 8m, making it a quick and convenient option for travelling between these two places.

 Planning and booking